 Try turning off Wi-Fi Assist.
 Wi-Fi Assist will switch to a cellular signal when it is stronger than your local WiFi network.
 Turning it off has worked for some people.
 Go to Settings > Mobile Data and scroll down to WiFi Assist and switch it off if it’s on.

 Go to Settings > General > Date & Time and make sure that your time zone is set automatically.
 Set Automatically to ON.
 Doing this has apparently fixed iMessage problems for some users.

 As a last resort, you could do a general Reset… In Settings go to General > Reset.

 If you are still having problems then it’s probably time to get an appointment with a genius at the Apple Store, here's how.

 Below we look at some specific problems with iMessages - let us know if you experience any issues with the service, or if you discover a fix of your own.

 Tell your friend to set up iMessage on their device by going to Settings > Messages and turning on iMessage.
-If they don't have an iPhone they can add an email address to be reached at.
-(This doesn't mean that the message will appear in their email, it's just an identifier.)
+If they don't have an iPhone they can add an email address to be reached at (this doesn't mean that the message will appear in their email it's just an identifier for them).

 If you know your friend had an iPhone but has stopped receiving your iMessages then it may be that they no longer have the iPhone.
-When you move from an iPhone to another smartphone you need to deregister from iMessage.
+When you move from an iPhone to another smartphone you need to deregister from iMessage or messages sent by your iPhone owning friends will no longer be delivered to you because they could be stuck in Apple's iMessage servers.
 The next case study explains how to fix this...